Jonathan-Cao/DareToWinWebapp/README.md

     ```
    You should see a new file named app.db in the root directory<br>

-5. Before starting the webapp, open config.py and <br>
+5. Before starting the webapp, open config.py and<br>
    edit the UPLOAD_FOLDER variable with the path to your directory of choice<br>
    This directory will be used to store uploaded video files.<br>
-   The following command can be used to find the full path to the current working directory<br>
+   The following command can be used to find the full path to your current working directory.<br>
    `$ pwd`<br>

 5. To start the webapp, enter<br>